laminair/BroFL/README.md

 ### Remarks about strategies
 We changed the all Flower strategies to take care of assigning clients their IDs in the `configure_fit` and `configure_evaluate` functions of the FedAvg and qFedAvg strategies.
-Therefore, we import all strategies from inside the FLBench project.
+Therefore, we import all strategies from inside the FLEdge project.
 This does not change the functional behavior.
 You only get more configuration options.

-**Important note:** FLBench is now using derivatives of Flower's built-in strategies to allow for greater flexibility.
+**Important note:** FLEdge is now using derivatives of Flower's built-in strategies to allow for greater flexibility.
 You can find them in `modules/strategies`.
 The functionality in terms of how models are merged has not changed.
 With the derivative implementations, we are able to configure clients individually via the server and do not have to handle extensive SSH instructions.

 ### Launching federated experiments
-The purpose of FLBench is to explor FL workloads in embedded devices and in edge computing systems.
+The purpose of FLEdge is to explor FL workloads in embedded devices and in edge computing systems.
 We provide a `server` and `device` endpoint to configure the FL system.

 **Launching the server** (minimal parameterization)